yufu-wang/6D_Pose/README.md

 ![cover](data/cover.png)

 ## Data
-You can download our pretrained models for [detection](https://drive.google.com/drive/folders/1Jzg-9sU4nEGawTREsMFblmBEZouPMOjM?usp=sharing) and [keypoint detection](https://drive.google.com/drive/folders/1i9Y5lFm3jc2t8qtxoB-qQJEDLc0urZao?usp=sharing).
+You can download the pretrained models for [detection](https://drive.google.com/drive/folders/1Jzg-9sU4nEGawTREsMFblmBEZouPMOjM?usp=sharing) and [keypoint detection](https://drive.google.com/drive/folders/1i9Y5lFm3jc2t8qtxoB-qQJEDLc0urZao?usp=sharing).
 Please place the models as follows.
 We also put the test images for the LMO dataset in this repo for convenience.
 ```
 - data
 -- detect_checkpoints